jbogard/ContosoUniversityDotNetCore-Pages/README.md

 Contoso University, the way I would write it.

+This example requires some global tools, you can run `Init.ps1` to install them.

 To run, execute the build script (`Build.ps1`).
 Open the solution and run!

 ## Things demonstrated